MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/aml-powerapps-powerautomate/includes/02-Deploy-LLM-Model.md

 - Open Azure Machine Learning Studio.
 - Configure an endpoint that can be used in your application.

-Let's get started by opening our Machine Learning Studio!
+Let's get started by opening Machine Learning Studio!

-1. Open the Azure Machine Learning Studio using the [**Studio web URL**](https://ml.azure.com).
+1. Open Azure Machine Learning Studio using the [**Studio web URL**](https://ml.azure.com).

     :::image type="content" source="../media/azureml-studio-url.png" alt-text="Azure Machine Learning Service in the Azure Portal":::